by-student-2017/lammps_education_metal_win/potentials/meam/readme.txt

 Cmin(i,j,k) = [0.5*Cmin(i,i,k)^0.5 + 0.5*Cmin(j,j,k)^0.5]^2
 Cmax(i,j,k) = [0.5*Cmax(i,i,k)^0.5 + 0.5*Cmax(j,j,k)^0.5]^2
 #----------
-#----------(see NiAlCo.meam) (This is difficult to understand because something that is not the atom to be screened is used as the atom to be screened.)
+#----------(see NiAlCo.meam) (This is difficult to understand because something that is not the atom to be screened is used as the atom to be screened.
+Since Cmin(i-k-j) = Cmin(j-i-k), the expressiveness is lower than the method shown above.
+It is necessary to consider the physical reason why this method is adopted.)
 Cmin(i-j-k) = [0.5*Cmin(i-j-i)^0.5 + 0.5*Cmin(k-j-k)^0.5]^2
 Cmax(i-j-k) = [0.5*Cmax(i-j-i)^0.5 + 0.5*Cmax(k-j-k)^0.5]^2
 Cmin(i-k-j) = [0.5*Cmin(i-i-j)^0.5 + 0.5*Cmin(k-k-j)^0.5]^2 = Cmin(j-i-k)